Maulana Fazl can mobilise 100,000 workers

 “We plan for a big first power show in Sukkur today (October 28), second in Multan on October 29, third in Lahore on October 30 and then the final ‘Azadi March’ has been planned for Islamabad,” said JUI-F senior leader Attaur Rehman who is leading the KP province.

+Rashid Mahmood Soomro, General Secretary JUI-F Sindh chapter, is leading workers in Sindh, MNA Abdul Wasey and Senators Abdul Ghafoor Heideri and Hafiz Hamdullah would lead the rallies from Balochistan.

-JUI-F Punjab Ameer Dr Atique Rehman, General Secretary, Safiullah and Central Deputy General Secretary Punjab Amjad Khan would be leading the workers in Punjab.
-All JUI-F bodies in towns, cities, villages and districts have been asked to bring thousands of workers to Islamabad, says Senator Hafiz Hamdullah, revealing the party got registered 3.5 million workers in the recent past.
+JUI-F Punjab ameer Dr Atique Rehman, General Secretary, Safiullah and Central Deputy General Secretary Punjab Amjad Khan would be leading the workers in Punjab.
+All JUI-F bodies in towns, cities, villages and districts have been asked to bring thousands of workers to Islamabad, says Senator Hafiz Hamdullah, revealing party got registered 3.5 million workers in recent past.

-Four containers, two of them bullet-proof, have been prepared for the top leadership of JUI-F. Two other small containers have also been bought for local leaders namely Attaur Rehman and Abdul Wasey, says Abdul Jalil Jan, Secretary Information, JUI-F KP.
+Four containers, two of them are bullet-proof, have been prepared for top leadership of JUI-F. Two other small containers have also been bought for local leaders namely Attaur Rehman and Abdul Wasey, says Abdul Jalil Jan, Secretary Information JUI-F KP.
 He, however, did not disclose who prepared these containers and who afforded their estimated cost, which is in millions of rupees.

-A container with 40 feet length and 12 feet width cost Rs3 million to Rs4 million and this price goes up even to Rs6 million if it is equipped with best quality washrooms, beds, kitchens, air conditioners, sound system and cameras, said a container builder, Naveed Khan.
-Four out of the six containers JUI-F leadership got prepared, are equipped with all aforementioned facilities which cost around Rs20 million, revealed a JUI-F senior leader seeking anonymity.
+A container with 40 feet length and 12 feet width cost Rs3 million to Rs4 million and this price goes up even to Rs6 million if it is equipped with best quality washrooms, beds, kitchens, air conditioners system, sound system and cameras, said a container builder, Naveed Khan.
+Four out of six containers, JUI-F leadership got prepared, are equipped with all aforementioned facilities which cost around Rs20 million, revealed a JUI-F senior leader seeking anonymity.

 KP former chief minister Akram Durrani, Haji Ghulam Ali, former president All Pakistan Chamber of Commerce, Zubair Ali, ex-president Tribal Chamber of Commerce, Senators Maulvi Faiz Muhammad, Talha Mehmood, Hafiz Hamdullah, Hafiz Hussain Ahmed, MNA Abdul Wasey and Rashid Mahmood Soomro are the main financers for the party who paid over Rs50 million collectively and would take care of workers in Islamabad accordingly, revealed a senior JUI-F leader.
 JUI-F’s estimated funds worth Rs1.1 billion are bigger than the PTI’s 2014 dharna funds which were around Rs380 million, added the leader, seeking anonymity.